aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 Ask your mom instead of a cookie.

-Last update: Fri Oct 10 05:09:39 2025
+Last update: Sat Oct 11 05:08:19 2025

 ### Let's play! 🎮